Passive Fire Protection Systems & Fire Doors

 Passive Fire Protection is a prescribed fire safety installation that reduces the incipient spread of fire.
-It accomplishes this by the use of fire-resistant walls, floors, and doors.
+Passive protection refers to fire resistance measures to diminish the chances structural fire spreading.
+Fire-resistant walls, floors, and doors prevent the spread of fire.

 An example of passive fire protection is a riser cupboard in a multistorey building.
 If the services such as water lines, gas pipes and data cables that are not sealed with the required fire rated material, this would allow the fire to quickly spread from floor to floor, room to room or even building to building.